axieinfinity/ronin/README.md

   the more likely it is that you will be asked to resubmit as a series of self-contained and individually reviewable smaller PRs.
-- Maintainability: If the feature will require ongoing maintenance (eg support for a particular branch of database), we nay ask you to accept responsibility for maintaining this feature
+- Maintainability: If the feature will require ongoing maintenance (eg support for a particular branch of database), we may ask you to accept responsibility for maintaining this feature
 - Commit message: Commit messages of Ronin project follows [https://www.conventionalcommits.org/en/v1.0.0/](https://www.conventionalcommits.org/en/v1.0.0/)

 ### Submit an issue